Harry Brecheen

-Harry David Brecheen (/brəˈki:n/, brə-KEEN, October 14, 1914 – January 17, 2004), nicknamed "the Cat", was an American left-handed pitcher in Major League Baseball who played most of his career for the St. Louis Cardinals.
-In the late 1940s, he was among the team's stars, in 1946 becoming the first left-hander ever to win three games in a single World Series, and the only pitcher ever to win consecutive World Series games.
+Harry David Brecheen (/brəˈki:n/, brə-KEEN, October 14, 1914 – January 17, 2004), known as "Harry the Cat", was an American professional baseball pitcher.
+He played 12 seasons in Major League Baseball (MLB) for the St. Louis Cardinals and St. Louis Browns.
+He become the first left-hander to win three games in a single World Series, and the only pitcher to win consecutive World Series games.
 He later led the National League in several categories in 1948.

 Bracheen's career World Series earned run average of 0.83 was a major league record from 1946 to 1976.
 From 1951 to 1971, he held the Cardinals' franchise record for career strikeouts by a left-hander, and he also retired with the fourth-highest fielding percentage among pitchers (.983), then the top mark among left-handers.

 Early life

 Born in Broken Bow, Oklahoma, Brecheen was acquired by the Cardinals in 1938 from the Chicago Cubs after two minor league seasons, but made only three relief appearances during 1940 and did not pitch again at the major league level until 1943.
-He was nicknamed "The Cat" because of his ability to cover bunts.
+He was nicknamed "the Cat" because of his ability to cover bunts.